 As a NASM docent I enjoy being given the freedom to make my tours flow more like a conversation among friends rather than as a lecture.
 I am amazed at the different people I meet on my tours.
 I have had the privilege of meeting a wide range of aviation pioneers and heroes - astronauts, aviation world record holders, veterans from past wars (not only from the US, but also from many other countries including former adversaries).
 I learn as much from them as they learn from me!
 I also enjoy meeting visitors who have little knowledge about aviation, or space, and find great satisfaction if something I say sparks their interest.
 It is especially rewarding when a child, or young person, gets excited about what they are seeing and hearing.
 I always hope that perhaps something in this tour will set them on a path to a STEAM career in the aerospace industry.
 At the end of school tours I encourage the students to study hard and perhaps one day one of them will be the first person to walk on Mars.

 Of course things are not always strictly serious.
 I'll finish with my favorite tour story.
 At the beginning of a tour I asked the group if they knew who invented the first successful airplane.
 The group included two brothers who were about eight and ten years old.
-The younger brother obviously though he knew and was trying to remember the names.
+The younger brother obviously thought he knew and was trying to remember the names.
 He said he knew it was "two brothers."
 Then his brother, trying to be helpful (or show he knew more than his little brother?), chimed in that it was "Warner Brothers."
 Well - "That's Entertainment."

 Steve Reynolds, Smithsonian Institution, National Air and Space Museum (NASM) and Steven F. Udvar-Hazy Center, Docent Volunteer